 They have clear ways to distribute tasks and roles, and keep them fluid and adaptable, not set in stone.

 They create accountability through peer-to-peer agreements instead of the threat of punishment.

 They can break the taboos that make it hard to talk about subjects like money & team power dynamics

 They prioritise relationships, and recognise that building a healthy culture requires real work.

 They have a culture of feedback, with reliable processes to transform conflict into a source of growth.

 If you think about your team and compare it against that list of 10 patterns, how do you measure up?
 Which one of these points needs the most urgent attention?
 What’s your next step?

-If you want our support to learn more in depth about any of these issues, check out our online course.
+If you want our support to learn more in depth about any of these issues, check out our self-paced online course, & our upcoming events.
 We'll show you how to create self-organising teams that are highly effective, collaborative and nourishing to work in.
 You can at your own pace, join one of our guided programs, or learn with your team.